RODENTS: Family Dollar items possibly contaminated - NewsBreak

 The administration says a consumer complaint sparked the investigation of the West Memphis facility in January.
 Inspectors say they found “live rodents, dead rodents in various states of decay, rodent feces and urine, evidence of gnawing, nesting and rodent odors throughout the facility.”

-Inspectors also say they found dead birds and bird droppings.7 ways to avoid Amazon Prime’s fee hike
+Inspectors also say they found dead birds and bird droppings.‘Stranger Things’ creators hint at possible spinoff projects ‘within the world’ of the Netflix show

 “Families rely on stores like Family Dollar for products such as food and medicine.
 They deserve products that are safe,” said Associate Commissioner for Regulatory Affairs Judith McMeekin.
 “No one should be subjected to products stored in the kind of unacceptable conditions that we found in this Family Dollar distribution facility.
 These conditions appear to be violations of federal law that could put families’ health at risk.
 We will continue to work to protect consumers.”